jasonparagallo/jasonparagallo.github.io/README.md

 - Cumulative GPA: 3.75, Major GPA 3.7; Cum Laude

 ## Experience

+Data Analyst (Engineering) @ SDG Group | Bedminster, NJ | August 2024 – January 2025
+- Redesigned a report previously pulling data redundantly from Postgres and migrated it to BigQuery, improving the report’s Airflow Dag execution time
+- Adjusted Airflow DAG's to automate email notifications, providing scheduled updates on file counts within Google Cloud Storage buckets
+- Assisted in upgrading airflow libraries across 50+ DAGs, validating compatibility, monitoring errors in the Airflow UI, and troubleshooting to resolve issues
+- Updated 30+ schemas from Big Query into our Github repo to prevent potential conflict and maintain database consistency

 Data Analyst Intern @ Crestron Electronics | Rockleigh, NJ | May 2023 – August 2023
+- Supported technical account managers (TAMs) by gathering requests, creating SQL queries, and developing Power BI dashboards to extract and visualize insights enabling TAMs to secure key client transactions
-- Assisted in the migration from Oracle to Salesforce database by building queries using SQL that made tables closely resembling the tables used in Oracle
+- Assisted in the migration of tables from Oracle to Salesforce by writing queries using SQL that replicated the original tables in Oracle
-- Supported employees and departments by collecting requests, structuring SQL queries, then building Power BI visualizations to extract and visualize insights from the database
 - Created measures utilizing DAX functions within Power BI to engineer important features providing a more comprehensive view of the data

 IT Service Desk Technician @ Montclair State University | Montclair, NJ | December 2021 – May 2023
-- Monitored ServiceNow ticketing service to track client tech incidents, promptly replied to tickets via phone or email, and initiated the loan process of campus tech equipment
+- Monitored ServiceNow ticketing service to track and close over 600 client tech incidents, promptly replied to tickets via phone or email, and initiated the loan process of campus tech equipment
 - Utilized the remote support software Bomgar to resolve common technical issues, such as network printer configurations, driver updates, and mapping network drives
 - Provided walk in Mac and PC technical support for faculty, staff, and students